tus/tusd/README.md

 [tusd] Using /metrics as the metrics path.
 ```

+tusd is also able to read the credentials automatically from a shared credentials file (~/.aws/credentials) as described in https://github.com/aws/aws-sdk-go#configuring-credentials.

 Furthermore, tusd also has support for storing uploads on Google Cloud Storage.
 In order to
 enable this feature, supply the path to your account file containing the necessary credentials: